oktl/scripter/readme.md

 So I decided to make a gui to simplify some of those requirements.
 And that was easy enough to do.
-But then I kept thinking of ways to make the gui do more.
+But then I kept thinking of ways to make the gui do more and be more automated.
 I added some features, automated checks and safety mechanisms.
-But it's not perfect yet..

 ![](screen.png)